![]() |

 6) A person licensed under this subsection (d) may propose, for approval by the Agency, an alternative method of informing customers.

-7) Each device transferred after February 19, 2002, shall meet the labeling requirements of subsections (d)(1)(C), (D) and (E) of this Section.
+7) Each transferred device shall meet the labeling requirements of subsections (d)(1)(C), (D) and (E).

 e) Special Requirements for the Manufacture, Assembly or Repair of Luminous Safety Devices for Use in Aircraft

-2) Each person licensed under this subsection (e) shall file an annual report with the Agency that shall state the total activity of tritium or promethium-147 transferred to persons generally licensed under Section 330.220(c) of this Part or equivalent regulations of the U.S. Nuclear Regulatory Commission or an Agreement State.
+2) Each person licensed under this subsection (e) shall file an annual report with the Agency that shall state the total activity of tritium or promethium‑147 transferred to persons generally licensed under Section 330.220(b) or equivalent regulations of NRC or an Agreement State.
 The report shall identify each general licensee by name and address, state the kinds and numbers of luminous devices transferred and specify the activity of tritium or promethium-147 in each kind of device.
 Each report shall cover the year ending June 30 and shall be filed within 30 days thereafter.
+If no transfers have been made to a particular Agreement State during the reporting period, this information must be reported to the responsible Agreement State agency upon request of the Agency.

 g) Manufacture and Distribution of Radioactive Material for Certain In Vitro Clinical or Laboratory Testing Under General License.
-An application for a specific license to manufacture or distribute radioactive material for use under the general license of Section 330.220(f) of this Part, or equivalent regulations of the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State, will be approved if:
+An application for a specific license to manufacture or distribute radioactive material for use under the general license of Section 330.220(e), or equivalent regulations of NRC or an Agreement State, will be approved if:

 2) The radioactive material is to be prepared for distribution in prepackaged units of: